 Though this is an on-line course, it is interactive.
-We expect the course participants to engage with the discussion boards and the 'blackboards' for the various topics, to share their experience and learnings with the other course participants.
-While it is not formally assessed, all participants are required to engage with the activities to successfully complete the course.
+We expect the course participants to engage with the discussion boards and the 'blackboards' for the various topics, to share their experience and learnings with us and the other course participants.
+While it is not formally assessed, all participants are required to engage with the activities to successfully complete the course and gain their completion certificates.